• Home

 Section 131 “Monetary decisions” of the QCAT Act then goes on to say:

-On filing the documents mentioned … in the registry of a court, the final decision is taken to be an order of the court in which it is filed and may be enforced accordingly.
+(3) On filing a copy of the final decision under subsection (2) , the decision is taken to be a money order of the court in which it is filed and may be enforced accordingly.

 Your Options to Enforce a QCAT Decision